 I wake up at 6:30AM as the Royal Clipper enters Bridgetown harbour and docks.
 It takes until 8:30AM for the ship to be cleared by customs and immigration.
 I don’t have to rush, since my airport transfer is scheduled between 9:30AM and 10AM.
 I go to the dining room and have an omelette and coffee with my friends, and say my goodbyes to them.
 I then leave the ship for the last time, retrieve my big bag in the cruise ship terminal, and clear customs and immigration.

 There are three big cruise ships in port in addition to our tiny ship: P&O Azura, Seaborn Odyssey and Norwegian Escape, so there are lots of people in the terminal, and it’s a bit chaotic.
 That said, the Barbadians are well-organized, and keep people moving onto their tour buses.
-I have pre-booked a van transfer direct to the airport, so I can pick up my rental car for the next few days I’m spending on Barbados.
+I have pre-booked a van transfer direct to the airport, so I can pick up my rental car for the next few days I’m spending in Barbados.
 Once everyone checks in for the van, we are away from the crowds and down the new highways that have been built since I was last here in the mid-1980s.

-I’m dropped off at the end of the airport terminal where Stoute’s Car Rentals is located, and sign for my rental car – a Mazda 3, which is considered a full-sized car in Barbados!
+I’m dropped off at the end of the airport terminal where Stoute’s Car Rentals is located, and arrange for my rental car – a Mazda 3, which is considered a full-sized car in Barbados!
 I drive to the Lantern’s Mall on the main road in Hastings to hang out for a couple of hours, since I’m too early to check into my vacation rental.
 There is a Royal Bank ATM in the mall so I withdraw some Barbados Dollars, have a small pizza for lunch, and also have a cappuccino later on while I catch up on social media using the coffee shop Wi-fi.
-I also purchase a few snacks and some beverages at a convenience store to take with me.
+I also purchase a few snacks and some beverages at a convenience store located in the mall to take with me.